Clustmart/vernissaria-qr/vernissaria-qr/readme.txt

 == Changelog ==

+= 1.3.6 =
+* Updated chart.min.js library to latest version (4.5.0)
+* Fixed the graphical representation of traffic statistics has been corrected, by adapting it to the API interface provided by qraft.link

 = 1.3.5 =
 * Added QR Code Printing Feature: New "Print QR Codes" tab in settings page
 * Generate printable PDF containing all QR codes for your domain